Workers’ Comp Bills Clear Major Legislative Hurdle

 Workers’ Comp Cannabis Amnesty Bill

 The Assembly Insurance Committee passed AB 1209 by Assemblyman Michelle Rodriguez (D-Ontario) over the opposition of two members.
-The bill proposes an amnesty program for the state’s legal cannabis industry … Read More »
+The bill proposes an amnesty program for the state’s legal cannabis industry and a system for providing access to financial and insurance markets for these employers to comply.
+Testimony during the hearing described the industry as a … Read More »

 This content is only available to premium subscribers.
 Please login here log in